SchoolOfCode/week-6-hackathon-AJHemmings/PROJECT_PRESENTATION.md

 ## Overview

-In a distopian future the world is recovering from covid 32.
-The cost of living crisis is currently in it's 4th iteration due to the amount of digital interactivity being at an all time high, mobile phone network providers have put a limit on all networks.
-Whilst the consumers credit is universal and agreed upon each provider has decided that they will set thier own rates for phone calls and messages.
+In a dystopian future, the world is grappling with the aftermath of COVID-32.
+The cost-of-living crisis has entered its fourth iteration, fueled by unprecedented levels of digital interactivity.
+In response, mobile phone network providers have imposed strict limits on all networks.

-You have some hard choices to make as to how you bugdet your credit as you have family, friends, and work you will need to call throughout the month.
-Luckly you did research and now have a list of all the providers and tarrifs.

-Providers have a code at the start of each of thier users numbers that identify which provider the number is with.
-Here is the list:
+Although consumer credit is now universal and universally accepted, each provider has introduced their own rates for phone calls and messages, creating a fragmented and costly communications landscape.

+As a result, you're faced with difficult decisions about how to budget your limited credit.
+You need to stay connected with family, friends, and work contacts throughout the month—but careful planning is essential.

+Fortunately, your research has paid off: you've compiled a list of all the providers and their tariffs.
+Each provider uses a unique code at the start of their users' phone numbers, making it possible to identify which network you're interacting with.
+Armed with this information, it's time to strategize and make every credit count.

+Here is the list of providers and their codes:

 `07107` -  O2\
 `07400`	-  Three\